fanglingsu/vimb/README.md

 ## Install

 Edit `config.mk` to match your local setup.
+You might need to do this if you use another compiler, like tcc.
+Most people, however, will almost never need to do this on systems like Ubuntu or Debian.

-Edit `src/config.h` to match your personal preferences.
+Edit `src/config.h` to match your personal preferences, like changing the characters used in the loading bar, or the font.

 The default `Makefile` will not overwrite your customised `config.h` with the contents of `config.def.h`, even if it was updated in the latest git pull.